-Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, the Gateway Arch National Park is using a phased reopening approach to increase visitor access to the park experience while continuing to closely monitor the COVID-19 pandemic.
+Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Gateway Arch National Park is increasing accessibility to various parts of the visitor experience while continuing to closely monitor the COVID-19 pandemic.

 Gateway Arch FAQs

 The Gateway Arch Visitor Center, Museum at the Gateway Arch, Tram Ride to the Top, Documentary Movie, The Arch Store and the Arch Café are currently open for visitor access.